 These are just a few of the enhancements, customer strategies and operations improvements that have been instituted at the USPS.
 You'll be able to count on the USPS to deliver letters and packages at reasonable cost for years to come.
 Remember, "neither snow, nor rain" nor high-speed internet …

-For more information about the USPS, check out the links on the next page.
+For more information about the USPS, check out the links below.